sushanthikavijayan/PlayGround/Hiring/README.md

 # Instructions
-Fork this repository and add you code in a subfolder under the "Hiring" folder.
+Fork this repository and add your code in a subfolder under the "Hiring" folder.

 Submit a pull request.